Energy Correlators of Spinning Sources: Generic correlators and their network of sum rules

 A key implication of the sum rules is that reconstructing a fully differential $(N-1)$ correlators requires knowledge of the fully differential $N$-point one.
 In particular, each spin-$J$ part of the $(N-1)$-point correlator is connected to the spin-$J$ part of the $N$-point one.
-In consequence, obtaining the one point correlator requires information from the spinning two point correlator.
+In consequence, obtaining the one-point correlator requires information from the spinning two-point correlator.
 Measuring the two-point correlator inclusively over the Euler angles only determines the total flux, and the angular distribution of the flux density is lost.
 This is general and trivially true for any higher points.

 When the integrated detector measures the energy, an additional sum rule can be derived under a certain assumption.
 Consider a detector that measures the three momentum $\vec{P}_n$.
 In this case, the sum rule in Eq.~\ref{eq:nptton-1} is given by \be \int d\Omega_{n_1} \langle \vec{P}_{n_1}\mathcal{D}^2_{n_2}\cdots \mathcal{D}^N_{n_N} \rangle \,=\, \ab{\vec{P}} \langle \mathcal{D}^2_{n_2}\cdots \mathcal{D}^N_{n_N} \rangle\,. \ee In the rest frame, where the injected momentum in the operator is $q^\mu=(Q,\vec{0})$, one has that $\ab{\vec{P}}=0$.
 Assuming massless particles in the final state, which in QCD corresponds to massless hadrons satisfying $E_i\simeq |\vec{p}_i|$, the three-momentum operator $\vec{P}_n$ can be interpreted as $\vec{n}\mathcal{E}_{n}$, namely the energy flux in the direction of the calorimeter.
 Therefore, the sum rule in Eq.~\ref{eq:nptton-1_3momentum} can be written as \be \int d\Omega_{n_1} \vec{n}_1 \langle \mathcal{E}_{n_1}\mathcal{D}^2_{n_2}\cdots \mathcal{D}^N_{n_N} \rangle \,=\, 0~, \ee which provides an additional sum rule for correlators involving the energy detector.
 Finite hadron masses may induce violation of the sum rule of order $\Lambda_{QCD}^2/Q^2$.
 In fact, in many cases the sum rule holds much better than what this naive estimate suggests.
 Since the violation of the sum rule is proportional to $\int d\Omega_{n}\vec{n}\ab{\cale_n}$, it is proportional to the $J=1$ component of the one-point correlator.
 This implies that, while the contribution may be non-zero, for an unpolarized source it does vanish.
 Observable deviations may nevertheless arise, for instance in polarized $W$ boson decays, in particular in the $c\bar{s}$ channel.